puppetlabs/cisco_ios/README.md

 Valid values: `true`, `false`

-Enable or disable SNMP functionality [true|false]
+Enable or disable SNMP functionality [true|false].

 ###### `contact`

-The contact name for this device
+The contact name for this device.

 ###### `location`

-The location of this device
+The location of this device.

 ##### Parameters